MicrosoftDocs/power-platform/power-platform/alm/faqs-AI-deployment-notes-pipelines.md

 ## What is the system’s intended use?

 AI-generated deployment notes help admins approve and manage deployments in their organization, providing insight into what a solution contains and its purpose.
 AI-generated content may have mistakes.
 Make sure it's accurate and appropriate before using it.
-For more information, read the full [preview terms](https://powerplatform.microsoft.com/en-us/legaldocs/supp-powerplatform-preview).
+For more information, read the full [terms](https://dynamics.microsoft.com/legaldocs/supp-azure-openai-features/).

 ## How was use Copilot to generate deployment notes in pipelines evaluated?
 What metrics are used to measure performance?